-- · it is satisfied that the notification is frivolous, vexatious or was not made in good faith - the subject matter of the notification is trivial, misconceived or lacking in substance and there are grounds for a reasonably belief that it does not require investigation - the subject matter of the notification comes within the jurisdiction of another entity, for example, the Australian Health Practitioner Regulation Agency (Ahpra) - the subject matter of the notification has already been dealt with adequately by the Victorian Disability Worker Commission or the Disability Worker Registration Board of Victoria - the subject matter of the notification is being dealt with, or has been dealt with by another entity or has been referred to that entity - the disability worker whom the notification relates to has taken appropriate steps to remedy the matter - the notification is made more than twelve months after the provision of the disability service that is the subject matter of the notification - the notification is made more than twelve months after the disability service sought was not provided.
+- it is satisfied that the notification is frivolous, vexatious or was not made in good faith - the subject matter of the notification is trivial, misconceived or lacking in substance and there are grounds for a reasonable belief that it does not require investigation - the subject matter of the notification comes within the jurisdiction of another entity, for example, the Australian Health Practitioner Regulation Agency (Ahpra) - the subject matter of the notification has already been dealt with adequately by the Victorian Disability Worker Commission or the Disability Worker Registration Board of Victoria - the subject matter of the notification is being dealt with, or has been dealt with by another entity or has been referred to that entity - the disability worker whom the notification relates to has taken appropriate steps to remedy the matter - the notification is made more than twelve months after the provision of the disability service that is the subject matter of the notification - the notification is made more than twelve months after the disability service sought was not provided.

-What if I am the subject of the notification?
+What if I am the subject of a mandatory notification?

-You will receive written notice of the decision on how the notification will be dealt with, unless the Victorian Disability Worker Commission or the Disability Worker Registration Board of Victoria reasonably believes that the notice will prejudice any investigation of the notification, or place at risk a person's health or safety, or place a person at risk of intimidation or harassment.
-You are invited to respond to this written notice.
+You will be contacted by phone and in writing of the notification and invited to respond.
+Your response will be considered in our assessment and we will let you know over the phone and in writing of our decision unless the Victorian Disability Worker Commission or the Disability Worker Registration Board of Victoria reasonably believes that the notice will prejudice any investigation of the notification, or place at risk a person's health or safety, or place a person at risk of intimidation or harassment.

-You may wish to contact your legal adviser, union, professional association or insurer if the Victorian Disability Worker Commission or the Disability Worker Registration Board of Victoria takes further action as a result of a notification made against you.
+You may wish to contact your legal adviser, union, professional association or insurer for assistance in providing your response.
 The Victorian Disability Worker Commission and the Disability Worker Registration Board of Victoria can inform you about the notification process but cannot provide you with legal advice.